-The brain relies on choline for production of (1) phosphatidylcholine, needed for cell membrane structure and signaling, and (2) acetylcholine, a neurotransmitter used processes underlying in memory and attention.
+The brain relies on choline for production of (1) phosphatidylcholine, needed for cell membrane structure and signaling, and (2) acetylcholine, a neurotransmitter used in processes underlying in memory and attention.
 Because of these and other roles, choline signaling is critical for brain development, memory, and cognitive performance.

 Choline is an essential nutrient.
 It's possible to meet typical needs through a great diet, but research on choline suggests that actual needs can exceed what diet provides in circumstances such as pregnancy and aging.
-Research also suggests that augmenting the choline pool can have positive effects on attention and memory.*48 While choline nootropic compounds play an important part, other compounds (vitamin and mineral cofactors, neurolipid compounds, etc.) also play roles in acetylcholine signaling.
-When combined, these ingredients can synergistically enhance cholinergic action through multiple, complementary and interdependent mechanisms.
+Research also suggests that augmenting the choline pool can have positive effects on attention and memory.* While choline nootropic compounds play an important part, other compounds (vitamin and mineral cofactors, neurolipid compounds, etc.) also play roles in acetylcholine signaling.
+When combined, these ingredients can synergistically enhance cholinergic action through multiple, complementary, and interdependent mechanisms.
 The brain will do its best to regulate choline pools and pathways to meet demands.
 It has tremendous capabilities to adapt, but these capabilities are not infinite.
-If forced to it will rob Peter to pay Paul.
-The goal is to do our best to support it, so it does not have to make this type of a trade-off.
+If forced to, it will rob Peter to pay Paul.
+The goal is to do our best to support it, so it does not have to make this type of trade-off.

 Nutrients to support choline signaling infographic:

 M.E.
 Hasselmo, Curr.
 Opin.
 Neurobiol.
 16 (2006) 710–715.

 J. Micheau, A. Marighetto, Behav.
 Brain Res.
 221 (2011) 424–429.

 M.G.
 Blake, M.C.
 Krawczyk, C.M.
 Baratti, M.M.
 Boccia, J. Physiol.
 Paris 108 (2014) 286–291.